-Planning Application Tracking System (PATS)
+Planning Application Tracking Service (PATS)

 Please Note: We have recently completed an upgrade to our application tracking database.
 During the upgrade, changes were made to the way we track information which will require some clean up of the converted data.
 While the cleanup effort is in process, some of the information shown may not be complete.
 If you have any questions about the information on the webpage, please do not hesitate to contact the Planning Department at 402-441-7491.
 Thank you.